A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

+Similar to previous algorithms, we also use witnesses.
+In the context of the art gallery problem, we require only that all the witnesses are seen, instead of the entire polygon.
+The hope is that the computed guards will also see the entire polygon.
+This is a second important step to discretize the problem.
+In our case, the witness set~$W$ will be all \emph{faces} and vertices of some arrangement~\A. This is a second feature that makes our algorithm unique.
+As all the faces of~\A are covering~$P$, seeing all faces guarantees that~$P$ is completely seen.
+We impose the \emph{hard constraint} that all point-witnesses are seen and the \emph{soft constraint} that each face-witness must be seen by at least one guard.

+Due to the hard constraints, we know that our solution is at most the optimal size (theoretically it could be smaller, as face-guards are more powerful than point-guards).
+If we see all face-witnesses, then we know that the guards are actually guarding~$P$.
+Furthermore, if all guards are points, we know that we have found a minimum size point guard set.
+In case that one of the soft-constraints is violated, we will be able to deduce that the underlying polygon was not \visionstable, with the suggested value~$\delta$ given in the input.
+The last statement is the technically demanding part of the proof.
+One of the central concepts of the proof is the \emph{\power of a face}.
+It measures how small a face is while taking into account the distance to reflex vertices.

+\emph{For the remainder of the paper, whenever we refer to a candidate, witness or a guard, we could mean either a point or a face, if not further specified.}

-As the size of the integer program only depends on $r$ and $1/\delta$, it exhibits an FPT algorithm, with respect to the number of reflex vertices~$r$, for every fixed~$\delta$.
+\paragraph *{Parameterized algorithms.} As the size of the integer program of the one-shot algorithm only depends on $r$ and $1/\delta$, it exhibits an FPT algorithm, with respect to the number of reflex vertices~$r$, for every fixed~$\delta$.
 The most natural parameter for the art gallery problem is the solution size.
-As the art gallery problem is W[1]-hard, when parameterized by the solution size~\cite{BonnetW1HARD}, research focused on other parameters~\cite{agrawal2020parameterized, AlmostConvex, agrawal2020parameter, ashok2019efficient, khodakarami2015fixed, khodakarami20171}.
+As the art gallery problem is W[1]-hard, when parameterized by the solution size~\cite{BonnetW1HARD}, research focused on other parameters~\cite{agrawal2020parameterized, AlmostConvex, agrawal2020parameter, ashok2019efficient, khodakarami2015fixed, khodakarami20171, TerrainConflictFreeFPT}.
 Specifically, Agrawal~et al.~\cite{AlmostConvex} described an elegant FPT algorithm for the art gallery problem.
 They considered three variants of the art gallery problem defined by restricting guard positions and the part of the polygon that needs to be guarded.
-By considering the number of reflex vertices as the parameter, they answered a question by Giannopoulos, for those variants. ``\emph{Guarding simple polygons has been recently shown to be W[1]-hard w.r.t. the number of (vertex or point) guards.
+By considering the number of reflex vertices as the parameter, they gave a positive answer to a question posed by Giannopoulos, for those variants. ``\emph{Guarding simple polygons has been recently shown to be W[1]-hard w.r.t. the number of (vertex or point) guards.
 Is the problem FPT w.r.t.\, the number of reflex vertices of the polygon?}''~\cite{PanosQuestion}.
 We answer the same question, with respect to \visionstable polygons and the classic variant of the art gallery problem.